jepsen-io/elle/README.markdown

 and `elle.rw-register/check`.
 Both namespaces also have code for generating sequences of transactions which you can apply to your database; see, for example, `elle.list-append/gen`.

+Elle has a broad variety of anomalies and consistency models; see `elle.consistency-model` for their definitions.
+Not every anomaly is detectable, but we aim for completeness.

 If you'd like to define your own relationships between transactions, see `elle.core`.